HB-2737

 Plain Language

-Chatbot providers are prohibited from using any term, phrase, or language in advertising, the chatbot interface, or chatbot outputs that states or implies that the chatbot's content is endorsed by or equivalent to a licensed professional — including any professional licensed under Arizona Title 32, licensed legal professionals, CPAs, investment advisors, and licensed fiduciaries.
-This covers the full range of output touchpoints: advertising materials, in-app interface, and generated responses.
+Chatbot providers are prohibited from using any term, phrase, or language in chatbot advertising, interface design, or output data that states or implies the chatbot's outputs are endorsed by or equivalent to services from any licensed, registered, or certified professional — including healthcare professionals, attorneys, CPAs, investment advisors, and licensed fiduciaries.
+This covers the full range of Title 32 professionals plus specifically enumerated financial and legal professionals.

 Statutory Text